KxSystems/docs/docs/wp/websockets/index.md

 The methods used to protect kdb+ processes can be extended to cover WebSockets.
 There is one caveat in terms of username/password authentication which we will discuss below.
-A full discussion on kdb+ permissioning is beyond the scope of this whitepaper; instead, please refer to the [July 2013 white paper](../permissions/index.md).
+A full discussion on kdb+ permissioning is beyond the scope of this white paper; instead, please refer to the [July 2013 white paper](../permissions/index.md).